richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ### Step 3: Integration Dataset

-Continue in the DEV instance of Synapse Studio and working branch.
+Continue in the DEV instance of Synapse Studio.
 Navigate to "Data" >> "Linked" tab.
 Click "+" and then "Integration dataset" on the resulting menu.
 On the "New integration dataset" popout, search for and select "SQL server", then click "Continue".
 On the "Set properties" popout, select the "dbX" Linked Service, and then click "OK".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/63a3db7a-90d6-4d13-b332-5737944939cf" width="800" title="Snipped: December 8, 2023" />